pingcap/docs/information-schema/information-schema-deadlocks.md

 ## `KEY_INFO`

-The `KEY_INFO` column shows the detailed information of the key in the `KEY` column.
+The `KEY_INFO` column shows the detailed information of the `KEY` column.
 The information is shown in the JSON format.
-The contained fields are described as follows:
+The description of each field is as follows:

 * `"db_id"`: The ID of the schema to which the key belongs.
 * `"db_name"`: The name of the schema to which the key belongs.